A Framework for Real-World Multi-Robot Systems Running Decentralized GNN-Based Policies: Case Study: Navigation Through Passage

 The \gls{centralized} case reflects the performance gap caused by dynamic constraints that are not considered in \gls{sim}.
 Since the \Gls{gnn} is evaluated synchronously, communication is not affected by \gls{real_world} effects.
 The makespan is about $1.5$ times worse and the success rate $5.7$ \gls{pp} worse than in \gls{sim}.

 The \gls{offboard} mode evaluates the \Gls{gnn} asynchronously across different processes on the same physical computer.
-Compared to the \gls{centralized} mode, it features \textit{asynchronous} evaluation but little to no inter-process communication delays.
-This is reflected in a slightly worse performance of $4.2$ \gls{pp} and worse median makespan of $0.2 s$ wrt the \gls{centralized} mode.
+Compared to the \gls{centralized} mode, it features \textit{asynchronous} evaluation but little to no inter-process communication delays, resulting in slightly worse performance of $4.2$ \gls{pp} and worse median makespan of $0.2 s$ wrt the \gls{centralized} mode.

 The \gls{onboard_infra} mode moves the decentralized \Gls{gnn} from a central computer to the on-board computers of each individual robot and therefore adds communication delays caused by wireless routing and contention.
 We notice a decrease in performance of $26.5$ \gls{pp} in terms of success, and a deterioration of $1.0$ s of median makespan w.r.t. the \gls{offboard} mode. \gls{onboard_adhoc} mode improves the performance by $10.9$ \gls{pp}, with a similar median makespan.
 This can be attributed to less contention.